I’m ever remise to have let you

 allows.
 The second was a bug that still

-now is unsolvable – it’s almost as if Wario Ware loses the switch information for the
+now is unsolvable – it’s almost as if Wario Ware loses the switch

 bullet – it randomly fails to reload, and when that happens, the game is over